linked-db/linked-ql/README.md

 ```

 > [!TIP]
-> For postgres, ensure you have *Logical Replication* enabled on your database.
+> For postgres, ensure you have *Logical Replication* [enabled](https://www.digitalocean.com/community/tutorials/how-to-set-up-logical-replication-with-postgresql-10-on-ubuntu-18-04) on your database.
 (Coming soon for MySQL; works automatically with FlashQL.)

 > [!TIP]
-> Watch "live" objects like the above using the [Observer API](https://github.com/webqit/observer):
+> "Live" objects like the above can be observed using the [Observer API](https://github.com/webqit/observer):
 >
 > ```js
 > Observer.observe(result.rows, (changes) => console.log(changes));
 > ```
 >
-> Or pass your callback along with query if prefered over the live object mode:
+> Alternatively, you can pass a callback along with your query to manually handle raw changefeeds from the engine:
 >
 > ```js
 > await client.query(`SELECT ...`, (events) => console.log(events), { live: true });
 > ```

 > [!TIP]
-> *Live objects* as default mode comes as a special love letter to newer stacks that understand live objects, letting you pass live data across your entire application stack — even over the wire — with zero boilerplate.
+> While LinkedQL fully supports the traditional callback model for manual change handling, its real strength lies in the concept of live result objects — a cleaner, more intuitive way to reason about changing data.
+Built for *mutation-based* reactivity, this model integrates seamlessly with newer stacks that share the same foundation, letting you pass dynamic, ever-updating data across your entire application — even over the wire — with zero boilerplate.
 > As an example, the Webflo framework would let you return "live" data from a route for automatic binding on the UI — with reactivity preserved over the wire:
 >
 >  ```js